PriyantNikhare/JavaMastery/README.md

 - **Brick.java**: Represents the bricks and their interactions with the ball.

 The game can be run on any system with Java Development Kit (JDK) 8 or higher.

-*Replace "Project_3_Brick_Breaker_Game" and descriptions with details about your specific projects.*

 ## Getting Started